Schools with Turf Management Programs: How to Choose

 Overview of Turf Management Programs

-A bachelor's degree program in turfgrass management is for those who want to gain an advanced education and create career opportunities.
-This program usually lasts for four years and it is comprised of subjects such as agriculture, chemistry and crop physiology.
-Other topics may include ecology, communication and economics.
-This program typically includes an internship.
+A bachelor's degree program in turfgrass management is for those who want to gain an advanced education and create more career opportunities.
+Bachelor's degree programs typically include an internship and take roughly four years to complete.
+Common subjects include:

 Related to Schools with Turf Management Programs: How to Choose